 As powerful as Reyna can be when she’s on a streak, she's not necessarily the best pick for an organized team of five.
 In a challenging match against evenly-skilled players, you might get more consistent results from a Duelist like Phoenix (who can flash, molotov, and block vision) or Raze (who can just straight up kill with her abilities).

 Like all agent contracts, Reyna’s functions like a mini-battle pass that also lets you unlock her to play in-game.
-Here is everything offered in the contract:
+Here's everything offered in the Reyna contract: